rnielikki/Patapon-Info/pac/_build/md/setquestlevel.md

 # setQuestLevel

-Use [setQuestLevelRevise](./setquestlevelrevise.md) instead.
-Works only when the "revise level" is zero.
+Defines the default level value the whole mission.

+Use [setQuestLevelRevise](./setquestlevelrevise.md) for quest scope level.

 ## Code Information